 I would suggest to stick to popular brokerage firms that are safe and credible.
 As a matter of fact, there are lot of online brokers today that are sprouting and are offering huge discounts that I find uncomfortable and hazy.

 Wells Fargo Brokerage

-For competitive edge and comparisons, you can also click here.
+For competitive edge and comparisons in the light of the choices above, you can also click here.

 3. Check all the required documents.

 To open an account with US brokers is not difficult, can be done online.
 You have to submit signed form and a copy of your identification such as passport.
-Most of the time they accept the scan copy of the documents, and you can send it via e-mail.
+Most of the time they accept the scan copy of the documents, and you can send it via e-mail too.

 - Visit website or your prefered U.S. based online brokers.